brincolab/High-Order-interactions/README.md

-Questions / comments : marilyn.gatica@postgrado.uv.cl
+Questions / comments : marilyn.gatica@nulondon.ac.uk

 The code written by Marilyn Gatica under the supervision of Rodrigo Cofre